jinjirosan/Bruni_Animatronic/README.md

 ![Bruni](https://github.com/jinjirosan/Bruni_Animatronic/blob/main/images/IMG_1705-components.jpeg)
 ###### --> image: components

 Little bit of a nervous moment cutting Bruni open to be able to insert all the components.
-I've sewn in a piece of velcro so I can still cahrge the LiPo and work on Bruni's components.
+I've sewn in a piece of velcro so I can still charge the LiPo and work on Bruni's components.

 ![Bruni](https://github.com/jinjirosan/Bruni_Animatronic/blob/main/images/IMG_1643-velcro.jpeg)
 ###### --> image: Create an opening to get the animatronic components in and sew in velcro

-I've swen in a strong magnet inside Bruni.
+I've sewn in a strong magnet inside Bruni.
 The 'plate' that Bruni sits on is an old plastic card with two supermagnets glued to it and encased in soft fabric.

 ![Bruni](https://github.com/jinjirosan/Bruni_Animatronic/blob/main/images/IMG_1644-magnet.jpeg)
 ###### --> image: Add a strong magnet to keep Bruni in-place on my shoulder

-I've made the original version of the tail wagging motion bu found that the round 3D printed sections were rubbing the top/bottom of Bruni's skin deforming the tail's shape.
+I've made the original version of the tail wagging motion but found that the round 3D printed sections were rubbing the top/bottom of Bruni's skin deforming the tail's shape.
 So I drew new ones.
 On the right the original tail version, on the left the 2.0 version.
-The sleeker 3D printed sections fit Bruni better
+The sleeker 3D printed sections fit Bruni better.

 ![Bruni](https://github.com/jinjirosan/Bruni_Animatronic/blob/main/images/IMG_1675-tail-versions.jpeg)
 ###### --> image: 1.0 right, 2.0 left